 Each assessment celebrates students' accomplishments by providing opportunities for recognition.
 Every student will receive a certificate and an online result report.
-Top performers will be eligible for medals and are invited to attend special award ceremonies to have their academic excellence publicly recognised.

 The assessments are suitable for students wishing to extend themselves academically and take up the personal challenge of competing in an international assessment.